QuentinSellier/Gestural-Experience-EEG-ML/README.md

 If you use this code or methodology, please cite the original article:

-> Sellier, Q., Poncin, I., Vande Kerkhove, C., Vanderdonckt, J. (2026). _Immersive E-Commerce Interfaces: Evaluating Customer Experience in a Gesture-Controlled Digital Catalog_ [Manuscript submitted for publication].
-Université catholique de Louvain.
+> Sellier, Q., Poncin, I., Vande Kerkhove, C., Vanderdonckt, J. (2025). _Immersive E-Commerce Interfaces: Evaluating Customer Experience in a Gesture-Controlled Digital Catalog_ [Manuscript submitted for publication].
+Preprint available at SSRN: https://ssrn.com/abstract=5405608

 ## License